Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.

 - The U.S. and the World

-- World Language and Experience - requires six units of training in a language beyond coursework satisfying the International Studies foreign language study requirement, plus study abroad or comparable foreign experience.
+- The IS program encourages students to learn through experience, and this cluster recognizes students who spend time abroad.
+It requires six units of training in a language beyond coursework satisfying the International Studies foreign language study requirement, plus study abroad or comparable foreign experience.

 - Students who wish to propose a thematic program of study that does not fit into one of the themes listed above may petition to create a self-designed thematic cluster.